Content Execution Environments

 Note

 The YAML file is only used when no environments are defined.
-See the Admin dashboard, the Server API Reference, and the API Cookbook for ongoing updates.
+See the Admin dashboard, the Server API Reference, and the Cookbook for ongoing updates.

 Generating Launcher.ClusterDefinitions YAML